Menopause: Reclaim Your Hormonal Balance

 Hot flashes, the inability to concentrate, sleeplessness. low libido, pain with sex and mood swings are all signs of menopause.
 Being able to manage these symptoms under a physician monitored program can be life changing.
 We are here to help with this transitional stage in life.

 Menopause occurs when our ovaries stop releasing eggs and producing female hormones.
 Loss of the female hormone estrogen can weaken your bones, for example, increase cholesterol levels that contribute to coronary artery disease, cause emotional changes, vaginal changes and urinary tract changes.
 Other hormones that decrease include testosterone, progesterone and DHEA.
 Preventive care during the stages of menopause offers an opportunity to improve your quality of life as you age.

-This occurs before the ovaries permanently stop releasing eggs, but hormone levels begin to decline.
-Signs and symptoms are usually intermittent in nature and can be hot flashes, night sweats and irregular periods.
-This period begins approximately four years before menopause.
+This transitional stage occurs before the ovaries permanently stop releasing eggs but when hormone levels begin to decline.
+Symptoms can be intermittent and may include hot flashes, night sweats, and irregular periods.
+Perimenopause typically begins about four years before menopause.